LAMDA-RL/MAICC/README.md

 ### Run experiments

-Due to the limitation of attachment size of 50MB, we only provide the dataset of lbf_small_train.sh (LBF: 7x7-15s) here.
-We will provide datasets for all tasks in the future.
+We provide the data link to the full dataset by this [Google Drive URL](https://drive.google.com/file/d/1V1YoCFE2bfnmA_whSyYgbuyXz_8zW5BY/view?usp=drive_link).
+Unzip datasets.zip into the MAICC/datasets folder.

+You can run the following scripts to perform experiments in the paper.
 ```bash
 bash lbf_small_train.sh
 bash lbf_train.sh